aliciaC1/HAGG-1/README.md

 ### Concept:
 > An app connecting users to the best deals in their area.
 > - Problem : Getting scammed when purchasing products in foreign places at local vendors with no set prices.
-> - Solution : Crowdsourced database of product location and prices users can access to help better negotiate prices to prevent from getting scammmed.
+> - Solution : Crowdsourced database of product location and prices users can access to help better negotiate prices to prevent from getting scammed.
 ### Features:
 ![features](https://i.imgur.com/uuTkq8h.png)
 >